Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Decentralized Style-Based DG

-where $\mathbf{1}_{B/2}$ is an all-ones vector of size $B/2$, and the batch size $B$ is chosen to be a multiple of $2$.
-Also, the definition of $\AdaIN$ function was given in Eq.~\eqref{eqn:adain}, and the shifting and scaling hyperparameters are the same ones used for $\DSU$ as defined in Eq.~\eqref{eqn:DSU_shift_scale}.
+$\mathbf{1}_{B_s}$ is an all-ones vector of size $B_s$, and $B$ is the batch size.
+Recall that the function $\AdaIN$ was defined in Eq.~\eqref{eqn:adain}.
+The shifting and scaling hyperparameters are the same ones used for $\DSU$ as defined in Eq.~\eqref{eqn:DSU_shift_scale}.